chase6305/chase6305.github.io/content/_index.md

     </div>
 </div>

-### I'm Chase.
+### I'm Chase. 🐋
-- A Robotics and Software Engineer, specializing in robot simulation and control
+- A Robotics and Software Engineer specializing in robot simulation and control. 🌀
-- An enthusiastic runner and avid reader
+- An avid reader who enjoys works by authors such as Keigo Higashino and George Orwell. 📘
+- An enthusiastic runner, 🏃running 100km per month with a goal of completing a marathon in 3.5 hours.

 ## 💡 Areas of Expertise:
 - Robotics Technology